JuliaPhylo/SNaQ.jl/docs/src/man/snaq_est.md

 The procedure involves a numerical optimization of branch lengths and inheritance probabilities and a heuristic search in the space of phylogenetic networks.

+SNaQ (v1.1) implements the scalability improvements described in [Kolbow et al 2025]().
+These functionalities can be found in the [Improving runtimes section](https://juliaphylo.github.io/SNaQ.jl/stable/man/parallelcomputation/).

 We suggest that you create a special directory for running these examples, where input files can be downloaded and where output files will be created (with estimated networks for instance).
 Enter this directory